 - a letter of support from the student's major professor

-Please send all materials to info at cogsci dot msu dot edu by November 15 (Fall admission) and April 15 (Spring admission).
+Materials will be reviewed on a rolling basis.
+For Fall admission, all materials must be sent to info at cogsci dot msu dot edu by November 15.
+For Spring admission, the date is April 15.
 Admission to the program must be approved by the Graduate Affairs Committee (comprising three members of the cognitive science faculty) and Director of the Cognitive Science Program.